optuna/optuna/docs/source/tutorial/configurations.rst

 Note on the Number of Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The difficulty of optimization increases roughly exponentially with regard to the number of parameters.
-That is, the number of necessary trials increases exponentially when you increase the number of parameters.
-We recommend not to add unimportant parameters.
+That is, the number of necessary trials increases exponentially when you increase the number of parameters, so it is recommended to not add unimportant parameters.

 Arguments for `Study.optimize`
 --------------------------------

-Method :func:`~optuna.study.Study.optimize` (and ``optuna study optimize`` CLI command as well) has several useful options such as ``timeout``.
+The method :func:`~optuna.study.Study.optimize` (and ``optuna study optimize`` CLI command as well) has several useful options such as ``timeout``.
-Please refer to its docstring.
+For details, please refer to the API reference for :func:`~optuna.study.Study.optimize`.

 **FYI**: If you give neither ``n_trials`` nor ``timeout`` options, the optimization continues until it receives a termination signal such as Ctrl+C or SIGTERM.
-This feature is useful for certain use cases, e.g., when it is hard to estimate computational costs required to optimize your objective function.
+This is useful for use cases such as when it is hard to estimate the computational costs required to optimize your objective function.